preqon/preqon.github.io/index.md

 in consciousness, neural computation, and human intelligence augmentation.
 - Much further down the line, if ever, my skill set and domain knowledge might let me make a contribution to general human augmentation.
-Though please note this isn't an end goal of mine; I have no end goal, beyond bringing given project to completion that utilises my skill set that helps people.
+Though please note this isn't an end goal of mine; I have no end goal, beyond bringing a given project to completion, that utilises my skill set, and helps people.

 ---